exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 #### Procedural pull request questions

-Every pull requests is dedicated to a single Github issue.
+Every pull request is dedicated to a single Github issue.
 Every issue has a tracking number like `EAK-333`.

-A branch for the pull request must be named in the format `bugfix/EAK-333` or `feature/EAK-333` where the part before the slash is the kind of PR (reflecting a bug or a feature request respectively), and the part after the slash in the tracking number.
+A branch for the pull request must be named in the format `bugfix/EAK-333` or `feature/EAK-333` where the part before the slash is the kind of PR (reflecting a bug or a feature request, respectively), and the part after the slash in the tracking number.

 A pull request's title must start with the tracking number in square brackets; then comes a brief but detailed description of what is done in this PR like `[EAK-333] Fixed NPE when saving file to a removable media`.